mmertama/cmakedoc/README.md

 * graphviz

 ### add_doxygen(${PROJECT_NAME})
 Adds Doxygen in the project.
-Doxygen documentation will be in the documenation appears in ${CMAKE_BINARY_DIR}/html.
+Doxygen documentation will be in the documentation appears in ${CMAKE_BINARY_DIR}/html.
 #### variables
 * CMAKEDOC_DOXYGEN_DOCUMENTS
     * List files to document.